Skip to main content

 • New Parent Orientation (Student Center, Levinson Hall)

-If your parents could not attend Summer Orientation, this offers a quick overview of the topics covered in the parent sessions.
+If your parents were unable to attend Summer Orientation, this offers a quick overview of the topics covered in the parent sessions.

 4 p.m.

-• New Students & Parents Welcome Meeting (Student Center, Levinson Hall)
+• New Students (including Transfers) & Parents Welcome Meeting (Student Center, Levinson Hall)

-Meet Dr. Benson and your student leaders for a short meeting.
+Meet Dr. Crockett and your student leaders for a short meeting.
 Bring your parents, too!

 4:30–6 p.m.